godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unused_variable.rst

 .. code-block:: none

-    The local variable "%s" is declared but never used in the block.
-If this is intended, prefix it with an underscore: "_%s".
+    The local variable "counter" is declared but never used in the block.
+If this is intended, prefix it with an underscore: "_counter".

 The default warning level for this warning is **Warn**.